spinnaker/spinnaker.github.io/community/releases/release-cadence/index.md

 your patch is merged before the [Release Window is closed](#closing-the-release-window), it will be included in this release.

+Unless a severe error (e.g. security vulnerability, large-scale breakage) has a pending patch, patch releases are published at a weekly cadence on a best-effort basis.

 ### Closing the Release Window

 Once the community has deemed that the Candidate is "stable" (meaning all